kubevirt/kubevirt-ansible/playbooks/README.md

 There are two supported cluster configurations:

 * All-in-one, where all cluster components are deployed on a single machine
-* Single master and multiple nodes, where master, etcd and persistant storage are assiged to a single machine, and nodes are on separated machines.
+* Single master and multiple nodes, where master, etcd and persistent storage are assigned to a single machine, and nodes are on separated machines.

 For more information on cluster configuration please see [Planning](https://docs.openshift.org/latest/install_config/install/planning.html) and [Requirements](https://docs.openshift.org/latest/install_config/install/prerequisites.html) documentation.